MouamleH/tg-keyboard-generator/README.md

 ```

 # Contribution
-Feel free to submit a pr if you add a new functionality or new Annotations
+Feel free to submit a PR if you add a new functionality or new Annotations

 ### You can find a complete example in the [tests](https://github.com/MouamleH/tg-keyboard-generator/tree/master/src/test/java/keyboard)